mmcgov/mmg_data_science_handbook/mmg_datascience_notebook.md

 `Sudo ln -s /usr/python3 /usr/bin/python`<br>
 <pre>          TARGET       LINK_NAME</pre>

-<font color=red>DANGER:</font> Don not symbolic link ‘python’ to ‘python3’ as linux system needs python2 for some processes and its uses python as its command syntax.
+<font color=red>DANGER:</font> Do not symbolic link ‘python’ to ‘python3’ as linux system needs python2 for some processes and its uses python as its command syntax.
 Instead use as alias in .bashrc like
 alias python=python3